invoice-x/invoice2data/TUTORIAL.md

 The first method is preferred.
 It was introduced to make templates syntax cleaner and more flexible.
 It aims to replace old methods.

+### Parser `regex`

+It\'s the basic parser that allows parsing content using regexes.
+The only required property is `regex` that has to contain one or multiple (specified using array) regexes.

 It's not required to put add the whole regex to the capturing group.
 Often we use keywords and only capture part of the match (e.g. the amount).